-The property management reviews each adult applicant's credit history.
-The property management does not consider medical bills/expenses when reviewing credit history.
+The owner/agent reviews each adult applicant's credit history.
+The owner/agent does not consider medical bills/expenses when reviewing credit history.
 Applicants will not be rejected for not having a credit history.

-If no credit history is available, the property management may accept a single reference from a person who is not related to the applicant who is a licensed business owner, accredited professional or an employee of an accredited education facility.
+If no credit history is available, the owner/agent will accept a single reference from a person who is not related to the applicant who is a licensed business owner, accredited professional or an employee of an accredited education facility.
 No additional inquiry will be made.